-Budapest, with its stunning architecture, fascinating history, and rocking nightlife is located on a beautiful stretch of the Danube River.
+Budapest, known for its fascinating history and its rocking nightlife, is a popular budget-friendly backpacker destination located on a beautiful stretch of the Danube River in Hungary.

-This vibrant city is home to beautiful parks and buildings, bustling food halls, cool underground bars, and centuries-old thermal baths.
+This vibrant capital is home to spacious parks, grand historic buildings, bustling food halls, hip underground bars, and centuries-old thermal baths.

-The city is popular with budget backpackers on their European tour, as well as European vacationers and river cruisers looking to explore beyond the confines of Western Europe.
+The city is popular with budget backpackers as well as with European vacationers and river cruisers looking to explore beyond the confines of Western Europe.

-The city is packed with great accommodation and cheap food, and it fits quite nicely into even the tightest budgets.
+Beneath Budapest’s somewhat drab exterior and you’ll find a hip, cool city packed with affordable accommodation and cheap eats that fit quite nicely into even the tightest of budgets.